pavankalisetti009/gitlab/doc/administration/raketasks/tokens/index.md

    WARNING: This will now update 1565353 token(s).
 Are you sure? (y/N)
    ```

-   If you enter `y`, the tool proceeds to extend the expiration date
+   If you enter `y`, the tool extends the expiration date
    for all the tokens with the selected expiration date.

    If you enter `N`, the tool aborts the update task and return to the